Introduction

 Empire in the Biblical Text

 The Bible was written in the shadow of empire.
-The Old Testament narratives unfold against the backdrop of Egyptian, Assyrian, Babylonian, Persian, and Hellenistic empires; the New Testament was written under Roman imperial rule.
-The biblical authors' responses to empire range from accommodation (Joseph in Egypt, Daniel in Babylon) to resistance (the exodus, the prophetic critique of Assyria and Babylon) to subversion (Revelation's coded critique of Rome as "Babylon").
+The Old Testament narratives unfold against the backdrop of Egyptian, Assyrian, Babylonian, Persian, and Hellenistic empires; the New Testament emerged under Roman imperial rule.
+Far from being politically neutral, the biblical texts engage empire in complex and sometimes contradictory ways—ranging from accommodation to resistance to subversive critique.

 The Bible and Colonial History